losrobbos/coding-advanced-resources/README.md

 Here we have a Granparent with children, where again each child again can have children and so on.

-You can you now get a flat array with the names of ALL members of this family?
+Challenge: How can you now get a FLAT array with the names of ALL members out of this family "structure"?

 Okay.
+You could use simply nested FOR loops to loop through each "level".
+And add each found item to a new array.
+That is it.
+Right?

-You could use simply nested for loops.
-But here you have to know, how deep the family tree goes in ADVANCE!
-In case we got three levels down, we need 3 for loops, but maybe it is 8 levels down and then we need 8 loops!
+But then you have to know IN ADVANCE, how deep the family tree goes!

+In case we got three levels down, we need 3 for loops.
+But on another family we might need to go 8 levels down... and then we need 8 (!) nested for loops!

-So how can we write code, that will collect all the members on all levels independent on how many levels we have here....!
+So how can we write just ONE piece of code, that will collect all the members on all levels independent on how many levels we have here....!

-If we just know loops and functions, it will not help much.
+If we just know loops and functions it will not help much.

 So we reached a classical "algorithmical challenge".

-And therefore we need to understand a bit more on datastructures (e.g. the one above is a so called TREE).
-And how to work with these data structures to search inside them or convert them into something else.
-For that part we need to know about ALGORITHMS.
+And therefore we need to understand a bit more on datastructures.
+E.g. the one above is a so called TREE.

+And then we need to know a bit on how to work with these data structures, e.g. to search inside them or convert them into something else.

+For that part we need to know about <b>ALGORITHMS</b>.

 - Big Overview / Introduction DataStructures: https://www.youtube.com/watch?v=41GSinwoMYA
 - Common Data Structures (non JS): https://www.youtube.com/watch?v=41GSinwoMYA&t=2479s (same video as before, round about 40 min)